DNA digital data storage: Encoding arbitrary data

 To encode arbitrary data in DNA, the data is typically first converted into ternary (base 3) data rather than binary (base 2) data.
 Each digit (or "trit") is then converted to a nucleotide using a lookup table.
 To prevent homopolymers (repeating nucleotides), which can cause problems with accurate sequencing, the result of the lookup also depends on the preceding nucleotide.
 Using the example lookup table below, if the previous nucleotide in the sequence is T (thymine), and the trit is 2, the next nucleotide will be G (guanine).

 Various systems may be incorporated to partition and address the data, as well as to protect it from errors.
 One approach to error correction is to regularly intersperse synchronization nucleotides between the information-encoding nucleotides.
 These synchronization nucleotides can act as scaffolds when reconstructing the sequence from multiple overlapping strands.

-In vivo
+In-vivo

 The genetic code within living organisms can potentially be co-opted to store information.
 Furthermore synthetic biology can be used to engineer cells with "molecular recorders" to allow the storage and retrieval of information stored in the cell's genetic material.
 CRISPR gene editing can also be used to insert artificial DNA sequences into the genome of the cell.
-For encoding developmental lineage data (molecular flight recorder), roughly 30 trillion cell nuclei per mouse * 60 recording sites per nucleus * 7-15 bits per site yields about 2 TeraBytes per mouse written (but only very selectively read).
+For encoding developmental lineage data (molecular flight recorder), roughly 30 trillion cell nuclei per mouse * 60 recording sites per nucleus * 7-15 bits per site yields about 2 terabytes per mouse written (but only very selectively read).

+In-vivo light-based direct image and data recording

+A proof-of-concept in-vivo direct DNA data recording system was demonstrated through incorporation of optogenetically regulated recombinases as part of an engineered "molecular recorder" allows for direct encoding of light-based stimuli into engineered E.coli cells.
+This approach can also be parallelized to store and write text or data in 8-bit form through the use of physically separated individual cell cultures in cell-culture plates.

+This approach leverages the editing of a "recorder plasmid" by the light-regulated recombinases, allowing for identification of cell populations exposed to different stimuli.
+This approach allows for the physical stimulus to be directly encoded into the "recorder plasmid" through recombinase action.
+Unlike other approaches, this approach does not require manual design, insertion and cloning of artificial sequences to record the data into the genetic code.
+In this recording process, each individual cell population in each cell-culture plate culture well can be treated as a digital "bit", functioning as a biological transistor capable of recording a single bit of data.